Ramzan-Asif/Digital-Accessories-Sales-Dashboard/README.md

 Power BI Desktop
 Interactive Visualizations
 Data Modeling and DAX

-Feel free to reach out if you have any questions or suggestions! 😊
+## Connect
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ramzan-asif/) if you'd like to discuss the project or share your feedback.
+Let's keep learning and growing together!

+---

+**Syed Ramzan Asif**
+Student at FAST NUCES Karachi
+Aspiring Data Scientist

+---

+## Hashtags
+#DataScience #PowerBI #SalesAnalytics #DataVisualization #Analytics #DataScienceProject #LearningJourney